 In this case, you couldn’t be blamed for putting the brakes on your social media marketing program.
 After all, based on the best data available, you’d be seeing a low conversion rate.
 Of course, that would be big mistake – you’d end up losing out on a lot of later conversions without knowing why or how many!

 So how could you use Multi-Channel Funnels?
 We showed the hidden value of social media today, but plenty of marketing types could produce similar phenomena.
 What about:

 - Display advertising (e.g. Google Display Network)

 - Referral links

 - Affiliate programs

 - Offline media (use vanity URLs to track!)

 There’s so much value we currently can’t quantify and attribute – I’m really hoping this pilot eventually turns into a full-fledged feature.
 Multi-Channel Funnels could really help all of us “pull back the curtain” and make our marketing programs run much more efficiently – and profitably.
-To learn more, check out Google’s introductory video below, and follow us on Twitter to stay up to date.This entry was posted in Web Analytics and tagged attribution, Google Analytics, multi-channel funnels.
+To learn more, check out Google’s introductory video below, and follow us on Twitter to stay up to date.This entry was posted in Technology, Web Analytics and tagged attribution, Google Analytics, multi-channel funnels.
 Bookmark the permalink.